growilabs/growi-docs/docs/en/guide/features/questionnaire.md

 ![](/assets/images/questionnaire_feedback.png)

-- Fill in the information in the form that appears and press "Submit" to have the questionnaire sent to the GROWI development team.
+- Fill in the information in the form that appears and press "Submit" to have the feedback sent to the GROWI development team.

 ![](/assets/images/questionnaire_form.png)

-## Passive Questionnaire
+## Questionnaire

 You will receive a questionnaire from the GROWI development team.